crossplane/crossplane/design/design-doc-composition-functions.md

 API server to create, update, or delete composed resources.
 Instead, they instruct Crossplane which resources should be created, updated, or deleted.
-Under the proposed design Functions could also be used for purposes besides rendering composed resources, for example validating the results of the `resources` array or earlier Functions in the `pipeline`.
+Under the proposed design Functions could also be used for purposes besides rendering composed resources, for example validating the results of earlier Functions in the `pipeline`.

 Before you can use a Function, you must install it.
 Installing a Function works just like installing a Provider: